shaskum7/my_first_repo/README.md

 # my_first_repo
 Title :- Guessing Game

-This is about guessing number of files present in current directoy if user is guessing correct number of files then he will be congratulated
+This is about guessing number of files present in current directory if user is guessing correct number of files then he will be congratulated

 No of lines in code: